SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 19. Kayaking

-Trained instructors will make sure you're comfortable and safe before setting off to explore McCovey Cove, where home run balls make a splash, or the waterfront alongside downtown SF.
+Trained instructors will ensure you're comfortable and safe before exploring McCovey Cove, where home run balls make a splash, or the waterfront alongside downtown SF.

-Advanced kayakers might go all the way to the Golden Gate Bridge or Alcatraz Island.
+Advanced kayakers might even go to the Golden Gate Bridge or Alcatraz Island.

 >> Check out their website for more details